Teaching and Learning

 Because you'll be studying three different subjects you will experience many teaching styles and types of class:

-- Lectures - Standard lecture sessions with a class size of up to 400 students.
+- Lectures - Lecture sessions vary widely in size from small classes with 30 students up to large rooms of up to 400 students.

-- Tutorials - classes of 5-6, where lecture material is discussed in greater detail.
+- Tutorials - classes of 5-6, where lecture material or problems are discussed in greater detail.

-- Seminars - sessions for discussion and debate, in a class size typically ranging from 5-25
+- Seminars - sessions for discussion and debate of ideas, in a class size typically ranging from 5-25

-- Laboratory Classes - classes in which you'll be conducting experiments.
-Over the 3-4 year period your lab work will become self-led.
+- Laboratory Classes - classes in which you'll be conducting experimental work and putting theory into practice.
+Over the course of your degree lab work will become more self-led.
 Our labs usually have no more than 50 students at any given time.

-- Examinations - during the last 2-3 weeks of each semester, ranging from 1-3 hours.
+- Examinations - take place during the last 2-3 weeks of each semester, range from 1-3 hours.

-- Coursework - both assigned and submitted during the semester in which the module is taught.
+- Coursework - completed during the semester in which the module is taught.
+Can include:

-- A module may have several pieces of coursework or even regular weekly deadlines with work that is continually assessed (common in laboratory classes).
+- May have multiple pieces of coursework for a module including regular weekly deadlines with work that is continually assessed.

 Facilities for learning